estifanosbereket1/goreactnativefixer/README.md

 - Automatically detects React Native projects (`app.json` present).
 - Runs `npx expo prebuild --platform android` to generate native Android files.
+- Runs `sudo update-alternatives --config java` and `sudo update-alternatives --config javac` to select correct java versions.
 - Automatically overwrites the `android/gradle.properties` file with a standard template.
-- Optionally updates Java and Javac alternatives using `sudo` if needed.
 - Portable: template files are embedded into the binary using Go `embed`, so no external dependencies.

 ---